Google Forum Search Results Show More Information

 - Number of authors that posted,

-- When the most recent post was made,
+- The time of the most recent post,

 - Number of posts made by the same author, and;